The NANOGrav 12.5-year Data Set: Search For An Isotropic Stochastic Gravitational-Wave Background: Discussion

 \emph{Acknowledgments.} This work has been carried out by the NANOGrav collaboration, which is part of the International Pulsar Timing Array.
 We thank the members of the IPTA Steering Committee whose comments helped improve and clarify the manuscript.
+We also thank the anonymous reviewers for useful suggestions and comments, which improved the quality of the manuscript.
 The NANOGrav project receives support from National Science Foundation (NSF) Physics Frontiers Center award number 1430284.
 The Arecibo Observatory is a facility of the NSF operated under cooperative agreement (\#AST-1744119) by the University of Central Florida (UCF) in alliance with Universidad Ana G. M\'{e}ndez (UAGM) and Yang Enterprises (YEI), Inc. The Green Bank Observatory is a facility of the NSF operated under cooperative agreement by Associated Universities, Inc. The National Radio Astronomy Observatory is a facility of the NSF operated under cooperative agreement by Associated Universities, Inc. A majority of the computational work was performed on the Nemo cluster at UWM supported by NSF grant No. 0923409.
 This work made use of the Super Computing System (Spruce Knob) at WVU, which are funded in part by the National Science Foundation EPSCoR Research Infrastructure Improvement Cooperative Agreement \#1003907, the state of West Virginia (WVEPSCoR via the Higher Education Policy Commission) and WVU.
 Part of this research was carried out at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration.
+Portions of this work performed at NRL were supported by Office of Naval Research 6.1 funding.
 The Flatiron Institute is supported by the Simons Foundation.
 Pulsar research at UBC is supported by an NSERC Discovery Grant and by the Canadian Institute for Advanced Research.
 JS and MV acknowledge support from the JPL RTD program.
 SBS acknowledges support for this work from NSF grants \#1458952 and \#1815664.
 SBS is a CIFAR Azrieli Global Scholar in the Gravity and the Extreme Universe program.
 TTP acknowledges support from the MTA-ELTE Extragalactic Astrophysics Research Group, funded by the Hungarian Academy of Sciences (Magyar Tudom\'{a}nyos Akad\'{e}mia), that was used during the development of this research.

 \facilities{Arecibo, GBT}